 Birth parents who choose to work with a private adoption agency should understand that private agencies take the birth parents’ consent and permanent surrender of the child outside of court.
 Usually, the surrender takes place at the agency office, and often no attorneys are present.
 If no one is representing the birth parents or the adoptive parents, and no judge is overseeing the adoption process, problems may occur and the adoption may be overturned.
-To reduce this risk when working through a private agency, birth parents should take care to choose the agency wisely and make sure they have attorney representation.
+To reduce this risk when working through a private agency, birth parents should choose the agency wisely and make sure they have separate and independent legal representation.

 11/24/2015This "Law You Can Use" consumer legal information column provided by the Ohio State Bar Association.
 It was prepared by Columbus attorney Thomas Taneff, who concentrates on adoption and probate law and has served on the Ohio Adoption Commission.